FriendsOfSymfony/friendsofsymfony.github.io/index.md

 FriendsOfSymfony
 ======

-[FriendsOfSymfony][fos] is a group of people collaborating on the [knpLabs][knpLabs] UserBundle that felt it would be nice to have a vendor namespace to use for this and future Bundles that are maintained together.
+[FriendsOfSymfony][fos] is a group of people collaborating on the [knpLabs][knpLabs] UserBundle that felt it would be nice to have a vendor namespace to use for this and future Bundles that are maintained together, which has since led to the creation of several popular Bundles.

 How do I get in touch?
 ----------------------